noir-lang/noir/docs/docs/concepts/advanced/sequencer_selection.md

 ![](https://hackmd.io/_uploads/HkMDHxxC2.png)

 To mitigate the effect of wasted effort by all sequencers from block N+1 until the reorg, we could implement uncle rewards for these sequencers.
-And if we are comfortable with slashing, take those rewards out of the pocket of the sequencer that failed to finalise their block.
+And if we are comfortable with slashing, take those rewards out of the pocket of the sequencer that failed to finalize their block.

 ## Batching

 > _Read more approaches to batching [here](https://hackmd.io/0cI_xVsaSVi7PToCJ9A2Ew?both#Batching)._

 As an extension to the protocol, we can bake in batching of multiple blocks.
-Rather than creating one proof per block, we can aggregate multiple blocks into a single proof, in order to amortise the cost of verifying the root rollup ZKP on L1, thus reducing fees.
+Rather than creating one proof per block, we can aggregate multiple blocks into a single proof, in order to amortize the cost of verifying the root rollup ZKP on L1, thus reducing fees.

-The tradeoff in batching is delayed finalisation: if we are not posting proofs to L1 for every block, then the network needs to wait until the batch proof is submitted for finalisation.
+The tradeoff in batching is delayed finalization: if we are not posting proofs to L1 for every block, then the network needs to wait until the batch proof is submitted for finalization.
 This can also lead to deeper L2 reorgs.

 In a batching model, proving for each block happens immediately as the block is revealed, same as usual.
 But the resulting proof is not submitted to L1: instead, it is aggregated into the proof of the next block.